A 1-day workshop that will turn your thinking upside down, to explore challenges from different perspectives.

 We don’t like scribbling simple “post-it” ideas.
 They’ll inevitably get lost, or you won’t be able to remember the full concept behind each note.
 That’s why we always make sure to boil down the best insights from hundreds of notes into a few well-defined concepts (usually 1-2 per participant).

 You will have a detailed scoping session upfront with your facilitator, to define the boundaries for exploration.
 For instance, are you looking for new product ideas, new revenue, or a way to level up the customer experience of your service?

 expertise in idea generation techniques

 By going through ideation exercises, your team will learn techniques to come up with more business ideas, and leave the comfort zone of their usual thinking.

 We’ll give you all the tools we used during the workshop so that your teams can keep using them in future business challenges.

 What follows is a detailed agenda of our 1-day ideation brainstorm.
 It’s designed for 12-30 participants in a corporate environment, with the goal of coming up with a large number of innovative ideas and inspiring participants with disruptive cases, future tech, trends, and opposite thinking.

-By the end of the day, we’ll have 1 or 2 concept cards from each participant.
+By the end of the day, each participant will have come up 1 or 2 concept cards

 WHO SHOULD PARTICIPATE?